dtsimpoukelis/searloc/README.md

 * Load and run file [1. create demo table.sql](/SQL/1.%20create%20demo%20table.sql)

-	> This will create a demo table with all internation codes of diseases (ICD10).
+	> This will create a demo table with all international codes of diseases (ICD10).
 Its only for demo use.

 * Load and run file [2. search with function.sql](/SQL/2.%20search%20with%20function.sql)